VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Experiments

 \subsection{Diagnostic Correction in Patient Interaction}

 We assume that an advanced vision-language model ought to possess the capability for diagnostic rectification.
 It implies the inherent ability of models to autonomously amend inaccuracies in their initial diagnosis upon receiving additional information during a subsequent patient interaction.
-In this context, we focus on assessing the diagnostic precision of these models.
-Our evaluation encompassed a rigorous examination of the testing performance exhibited by VisionUnite, GPT-4V, and Gemini Pro.
-Notably, VisionUnite demonstrated superior corrective accuracy, which significantly surpassed GPT-4V and Gemini Pro.
+In this context, we focus on assessing the diagnostic precision of these models including VisionUnite, GPT-4V, and Gemini Pro.
+VisionUnite demonstrated superior corrective accuracy, which significantly surpassed GPT-4V and Gemini Pro.
 The superior performance of VisionUnite not only highlights the potential of domain-specific large models to exhibit heightened sensitivity in problem recognition within the medical field but also underscores their capacity for agile adaptation.
 Specifically, the ability of VisionUnite to swiftly recalibrate its responses in alignment with nuanced shifts in problem context, which we term as 'problem sensitivity', stands as a testament to its refined diagnostic acumen and adaptability.
-As shown in Figure \ref{ExtendedFig3}, we calculate the proportion of correct answers in the second or third round for each model in the case of incorrect answers in the first round.
-Overall refers to answering correctly in the second or third round.
-Round 2 refers to answering correctly in the second round, while Round 3 refers to answering correctly in the third round.
-The results demonstrate that VisionUnite has an overall correction accuracy of 86.67\%, which is 24\% and 39\% higher than GPT-4V and Gemini Pro respectively with the p-value less than 0.001.
-In the second round, VisionUnite can perform much better than GPT-4V and Gemini Pro, with a second-round correction accuracy of 66.67\% for VisionUnite, while GPT-4V and Gemini Pro can only achieve 28.04\% and 20.69\% respectively with the p-value also less than 0.001.
-We also evaluate the diagnostic accuracy of each model for both correct and incorrect predictions as shown in Figure \ref{ExtendedFig4}.
-The findings demonstrate that VisionUnite's performance in understanding problems and following instructions is equivalent to that of a junior ophthalmologist, independent of whether its predictions are correct or incorrect.
-The details can be seen in the appendix.
+As shown in Table \ref{ExtendedFig3}, we calculate the proportion of correct answers in the second or third round for each model in the case of incorrect answers in the first round.
+The results demonstrate that VisionUnite has an overall correction accuracy of 86.7\%, which is 24\% and 39\% higher than GPT-4V and Gemini Pro respectively with the p-value less than 0.001.